UOA-CS732-S1-2026/cs732-tech-tutorial-lnuo026/README.md

 ### Run the **React Native** version
 1.Clone the project

-2.Navigate to the project directory
+2.Open the terminal and navigate to the project directory
 ```bash
 cd dog_app
 ```

 3.Install npm package
 ```bash
 npm install
 ```

 4.Run the application with expo
 ```bash
 npx expo start
 ```

 5.In the terminal, test ways:

->**_Screenshot_**
+>**_Screenshot：_**

 <img src="./screenshots/express.png" width="150px" />

  -  **Scan the QR code with your phone camera — recommended** 😤
+    - install Expo Go first
-    - Install Expo Go first, then scan the QR code with your phone camera and it launches automatically.
+    - if iphone,scan the QR code with your phone camera directly and it launches automatically.
+    - else Android,open the Expo Go app，then using"Scan QR code"

- - `w` — open in browser at http://localhost:xxxx
+ - `w` — open the URL shown in your terminal (e.g. http://localhost:5173)

  - `a` — open on Android emulator (must have Android Studio set up)